User FAQ

 • Does your software have checkpoint restart capabilities?
 This is where every few hours the job writes its state to a file and then the job can be restarted from a known good point using that file.

 Note: The runtime limit on GPU nodes is 4 days.
+The HPC Pool also has a 4 days limit.

 My job is running much slower than I expect, why?